LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/quickstart.md

    }
    ```

-2. **Select your choice of authentication** for initializing the SDK instance:
+2. **Select your choice of authentication** for initializing the SDK instance.

+   For more details on Code Flow and Implicit Flow for the Mobile SDK, see [How It Works](mobile-sdk-and-web-authentication-how-it-works.html#sign-on-flow-mobile-sdk-code-flow).

    - **[Code Flow](mobile-sdk-and-web-authentication-how-it-works.html#sign-on-flow-mobile-sdk-code-flow)** (authenticated)